 Transaction history of each vessels which shall clearly indicate the date of the transactions, cargo delivered or handled, no. of bags or weight, parties involved and the like.

-Other vessel information (capacity, dead weight, officials and crew, etc.)
+Other vessel information (capacity, dead weight tonnage, officials and crew, etc.)

 Rejected, cancelled or voided proposals, contracts or documents, revisions or corrections of any type and other similar cases shall be separately filed by the Marketing Department.